ONElua/ONEMenu-for-PSVita/README.md

 # ONEMenu for PSVita

-App Manager Plus has evolved to Onemenu for psvita! so, App manager Plus will no longer be updated.

 ![header](screenshots/1MENUVITA.png)

-**OneMenu for PSVita** is a simple to use UI which separates the installed games and apps into categories...<br>
+**OneMenu for PSVita** is a simple to use UI which separates the installed games and apps into categories.<br>
 Onemenu comes with a built in file explorer which has many advanced features such as installing/uninstalling apps/games, move the selected app/game to diferent partition (ux0-ur0-uma0) connect via ftp or usb to the pc, restart, shutdown, rebuild db...

 ![header](screenshots/1MENUVITA5.png)